Video Editor exported methods

 At this time this technology has some limitations:

-• Chrome creates a Webm video with no duration information, this can be corrected by passing the output video file through this third party library
+- Chrome creates a WebM or MP4 video with no duration information, this can sometimes be corrected by passing the output video file through this third party library but it unfortunately doesn't work consistently.

 import { openDefaultEditor, imageStateToCanvas } from './pintura.js';